chris-greening/greening/README.md

 ## ⚙️ What It Does

-Greening automates your project creation pipeline:
+`greening` automates your project creation pipeline:

 ✅ `greening init` – generates a starter `greening.yaml` config file ✅ `greening new` – scaffolds your entire Python project in-place